underscoreio/shapeless-guide/src/pages/representations/adts.md

 with little bearing on the discussion here.

 In ADT terminology,
-"and types" such as rectangle and circle are called *products*, and "or types" such as shape are called *coproducts*.
+"and" types such as rectangle and circle are called *products*, and "or" types such as shape are called *coproducts*.
 In Scala we typically represent products using case classes and coproducts using sealed traits: